disqus/sso-demo/packages/frontend-react/README.md

 ## Development Notes

 - Uses modern React patterns with functional components and hooks
+- Leverages the **official `disqus-react` package** for better integration than manual script loading
 - Implements proper cleanup in useEffect to prevent memory leaks
 - Handles loading states and errors gracefully
 - Maintains the same visual styling as the vanilla JS version
 - Uses Vite for fast development and optimized production builds
+- Axios replaces jQuery for cleaner, Promise-based HTTP requests